 - a.
-Following repeated Interference or a Foul, the umpire may: - allow the race to continue (e.g. if the offence, in the opinion of the umpire, will not affect the outcome of the race) - disqualify an offending crew, and allow the race to continue if more than one crew remains in the race - stop the race, disqualify an offending crew and return the remaining crews to the Start, to rerow the race (immediately, or at a time to be determined by the Programme Controller) - determine the finishing order - adopt a combination of these actions. - b.
-No competitor shall be disqualified for Interference unless he has been warned.
+Following repeated Interference or a Foul, the umpire may: - allow the race to continue (e.g. if the offence, in the opinion of the umpire, will not affect the outcome of the race) - disqualify any offending crews, and allow the race to continue if more than one crew remains in the race - stop the race, disqualify any offending crews and return the remaining crews to the Start, to rerow the race (immediately, or at a time to be determined by the Programme Controller) - determine the finishing order - adopt a combination of these actions. - No competitor shall be disqualified for Interference unless he has been warned